RenderKit/mkl-dnn/tests/benchdnn/doc/driver_eltwise.md

             Refer to ``Floating point arguments`` below.
  - `--beta=FLOAT` -- float value corresponding to algorithm operation.
             Refer to ``Floating point arguments`` below.
+ - `--attr-post-ops="STRING"` -- post operation primitive attribute.
+No post
+            operations are set by default.
+Refer to [attributes](knobs_attr.md) for details.
  - `--mb=INT` -- override minibatch size specified in the problem description.
              When set to `0`, use minibatch size as defined by the individual problem descriptor.
 The default is `0`.